MAD-I-T/magento-actions/README.md

         php: '7.1'
         process: 'build'
 ```
-To use the latest version of the module (experimental features) use the master verion
+To use the latest experimental version of the module set the following : (`uses: MAD-I-T/magento-actions@master`)

-`uses: MAD-I-T/magento-actions@master`

 ##### options